WalmartSolutions/RavenB-Old/README.md

 Idk what this random 1.8.9 shit pasted forge client is...
 Someone just asked me to crack it but since the jar it self wasnt working, I decided to fully deobf it.
 When deobfing it i also found out it contained a dead webhook (https://discord.com/api/webhooks/1099709492511387750/0nkv6o_2GT_j_56GZBkrOTX7ATHrRWM6OszV8bxiX4AZm8fGup33kvhl6EuZlqNkj7N3) and a ip logger (http://api.ipify.org/) and some other random shit. *The crack is safe to use (I removed all of the potentionaly harmful code)* || **$$$ STAY MAD RAVEN B- BUYERS$$$**

+**!!!
+MAKE SURE TO HAVE "-noverify" ON THE START OF YOUR JVM ARG WHEN RUNNING THE CRACK !!!**

 **Credits:**
 ```
 _3000IQPlay#8278 - Deobfing + Cracking